What is the HOTBIN made of?

 EPP is not a “single-use” plastic, the material is fully recyclable and can be made into new products.
 HOTBIN consists of just 4% raw material and 96% air, making the HOTBIN extremely resource efficient!

 How Long Will the HOTBIN Last?

-We offer a 3-year manufacturer’s guarantee, and subject to proper use, we expect it to last 10-20 years.
+We offer a 3-year manufacturer’s guarantee, and subject to proper use, we expect it to last in excess of 10 years.
 We advise you take care with sharp implements like garden forks and sharp knives as these can puncture or cut into the walls.

 HOTBIN Is Manufactured in the UK